mondaycom/monday-graphql-api/packages/setup-api/README.md

 ## What You Should Know

-- The library simplifies the initial configuration for working with the Monday API, but you should still familiarize yourself with the GraphQL schema and the Monday API documentation to make the most out of your development experience.
+This library simplifies the initial configuration for working with the Monday API, but you should still familiarize yourself with the [GraphQL schema](https://api.monday.com/v2/get_schema) and the [Monday API documentation](https://developer.monday.com/api-reference) to make the most out of your development experience.
-- If you encounter permission issues or errors during the setup process, ensure that you've correctly followed the post-installation steps to set execution permissions.

 We hope this library helps you kickstart your project with the Monday API more efficiently.
 Happy coding!